yousefelassal/quote-cron/README.md

 > People take different roads seeking fulfilment and happiness.
 Just because they're not on your road doesn't mean they've gotten lost.

 > How many cares one loses when one decides not to be something but to be someone.

+> One who is too insistent on his own views, finds few to agree with him.